The Buddhist Antidote to Anxiety: A Live Meditation Miniseries

 The basic gist is that the opposite of fear is love.
 I know, I know… this raises a whole bunch of questions, such as: Will this cheesy shit make me a doormat?

-The short answer is: no. There is research to show that this practice has psychological, physiological, and behavioral benefits, all of which can equip you to better handle our modern dumpster fire.
+The short answer is: no. There is research to show that this practice— which of all sending good vibes to people you care about, people you don’t, and maybe the hardest of all: yourself—has psychological, physiological, and behavioral benefits, all of which can equip you to better handle our modern dumpster fire.

 And loving-kindness is actually just one of four related practices, known as the Brahma Viharas, or the “divine abodes.”
 Again, not the type of language that usually appeals to me, but I’ve spent many years testing out these practices in the laboratory of my own mind and have found them to be immensely useful.

-So, every afternoon at 4:00PM ET, from May 19th through the 23rd, I’ll walk you through one of these four divine abodes.
+So, every afternoon at 4:00PM ET, from Monday May 19th through Friday the 23rd, I’ll walk you through one of these four divine abodes:

 Like any good drug dealer, the first hit is free—Monday's session is open to everyone.
 The following four days will be for paid subscribers only.